anuragsharmao/FraudX-Fake-Job-Detection-System/README.md

 1. Fork the repository and create a feature branch: `git checkout -b feature/your-feature`
 2. Make focused, well-scoped changes with clear commit messages.
-3. Test your changes locally by running `model.py` and verifying the `/predict` endpoint.
+3. Test changes locally by running `model.py` and verifying the `/predict` endpoint.
 4. Open a pull request with a description of what changed and why.

 **Ideas for contribution:**